pyralog/pyralog/blog/10-wireguard-networking.md

 ## The End of the Series

-This concludes our 10-part blog series on DLog.
+This concludes our 10-part blog series on Pyralog.
 We've covered:

 1. **Novel coordination primitives** (Obelisk Sequencer)
 2. **Pharaoh Network** (eliminating bottlenecks)